 The delivery of a comprehensive and professional public education and outreach plan and associated materials are crucial to ensuring understanding of, acceptance of and participation in the aggregation.
-The Program has already begun to build enthusiasm for and understanding of the aggregation through community-wide events and presentations.
-As a result, the Program anticipates a high level of awareness about the aggregation by the time the supply contract is signed.
+The Program intends to build enthusiasm for and understanding of the aggregation through community-wide events and presentations.
+As a result, the Municipality anticipates a high level of awareness about the aggregation program before the start of electric supply service.